Ethel Waters Residence

-In 1925, Waters replaced popular black star Florence Mills at the Plantation Club, a nightclub formerly part of Broadway’s Winter Garden Theatre.
+In 1925, Waters replaced popular Black star Florence Mills at the Plantation Club, a nightclub formerly part of Broadway’s Winter Garden Theater.
 She made her Broadway debut in Africana (1927) at Daly’s 63rd Street Theatre (demolished), which soon moved to the National Theatre (now Nederlander Theatre).
-Her performance in the short-lived revue caught the attention of lyricist Irving Berlin, who would later cast her as the only major black performer in As Thousands Cheer, a huge Broadway hit in 1933.
+Her performance in the short-lived revue caught the attention of lyricist Irving Berlin, who would later cast her as the only major Black performer in As Thousands Cheer, a huge Broadway hit in 1933.
 Berlin had also been impressed with her “Stormy Weather” act with Duke Ellington at the whites-only Cotton Club (demolished) in Harlem.

 After Waters found success in Hollywood and her fame grew she never publicly acknowledged her homosexuality, likely because — as with other closeted stars then and to this day — she feared it would ruin her career.
 However, in the early 1920s, she lived with her girlfriend, dancer Ethel Williams, and was well known in Harlem’s lesbian circles.
 Fellow entertainer Mabel Hampton called them “the two Ethels” and later recalled spending time with them and other lesbian blues singers in Harlem.

-“They were all in the life.
-I wouldn’t have been meeting them if they hadn’t!”
+They were all in the life [gay].
+I wouldn’t have been meeting them if they hadn’t!

 Other known residences of Ethel Waters include 204 West 137th Street (by 1930), 352 West 115th Street (from around 1935 to at least 1940), and 190 New York Avenue in Crown Heights, Brooklyn (in the 1950s).

-On St. Nicholas Avenue, Waters lived across the hall from an important literary salon led by influential librarian Regina Anderson from 1924 to 1926 (though Waters did not attend).
+On St. Nicholas Avenue, Waters lived across the hall from an important literary salon led by influential 135th Street branch librarian Regina Anderson from 1924 to 1926 (though Waters did not attend).
 The salon, also known as “Dream Haven,” hosted many artists, writers, and intellectuals of the Harlem Renaissance, including scholar Alain Locke and poets Langston Hughes and Countee Cullen.
 Carl Van Vechten, a white patron of the Harlem Renaissance, visited and reportedly based his controversial book Nigger Heaven on it.
 He was banned from the salon after its publication in 1926.